liugangcode/torch-molecule/README.md

 ## Usage

-See the `examples` folder for more detailed use cases.
+Refer to the `examples` folder for detailed use cases.

 ### Python API Example